Some devices or modules which can run ESPeasy are connected to mains power. As always, care must be taken when connecting something to mains power.

 Apart from operating on the internals, one must also notice the dangers of sensors which can be touched.
 For example the Sonoff TH10/16 has the option to have some sensors outside the enclosure.
 The official sensors may be relatively safe to use even when the device is connected to mains.
 But the same enclosure is used for the Sonoff POW and POW r2.
 So these have the same hole on the side used on the TH10/16 to connect sensors.
 This hole may seem like an invitation to connect some external sensor to these devices, but don’t be tempted to do so.

-Some ESP8266 powered devices have an energy monitoring sensor on board.
-Well known examples are the Sonoff POW and POW r2, but there are many others.
-Almost all use either the HWL8012 or CSE7766 chip.
+Some ESP8266 and ESP32 powered devices have an energy monitoring sensor on board.
+Well known examples are the Sonoff POW, POW r2, POW R3xx(D) and Shelly PLUG S, but there are many others.
+Almost all use either the HLW8012 or CSE7766 chip.

 These chips are not isolated from mains power, which means all electronics connected to them does also have a direct connection to mains power lines.